 All service accounts have Cloud IAM policies that grant access to the service account.
 Some permissions allow users to impersonate, or become, the service account based on the users' credentials.

-Some GCP services, such as Compute Engine, App Engine, or Cloud Functions, allow you to deploy a job (such as a VM or a Function) that runs as the identity of a service account.
+Some Google Cloud services, such as Compute Engine, App Engine, or Cloud Functions, allow you to deploy a job (such as a VM or a Function) that runs as the identity of a service account.

 To deploy jobs in this manner, the service account must be granted any necessary